rsvinekar/ML_assignment/README.md

 # Introduction

+This document is also available as HTML in the (ml.html) file.
 This document describes use of ML models for prediction of exercise type in a given dataset called the Weight Lifting Exercise Dataset.
 The data was collected from accelerometers on the belt, forearm, arm, and dumbell